Cazorlas/PaperMEP-C/Privacy Policy.md

 - We are committed to providing ongoing improvements and fixes through updates.
 - Feedback and bug reports will be addressed in a timely manner.
 - Future enhancements will be driven by user requests and practical MEP workflows.
+- Transparency is a priority: **no data collected will ever be sold, shared with third parties, or used for commercial exploitation.**

 ---